This article was updated on May 5, 2021, to reflect our data-based findings.

 As emphasized by the American Journal of Transportation, this crisis will impact the worldwide supply chain for weeks and possibly even months to come.

 Exporters and importers must now secure spots at seaports, as rising delays due to the crisis are already rampant.
-Additionally, shipping activity is increasing and expected to peak for the next 30 days while everyone from retail giants to mom-and-pop stores replenish their inventory.
+Additionally, shipping activity is increasing and expected to peak for the next 30 days while everyone from retail giants to mom-and-pop stores replenishes their inventory.

 Unfortunately, the friendly skies aren’t faring so well either.
 U.S. air transport is congested for the near foreseeable future, resulting in businesses experiencing delays in their airport load pickups by four days or more in some instances.
 Speculatively, congested air and ocean transport may further increase truck loads and miles, as supply chain professionals seek to balance and distribute shipments via whichever medium is most accessible and timely.